rr1000/rrich.io-01/_posts/2023-05-19-two-immortals.md

 reference: "#"
 roam: "#"
 ---
-The following is an unedited conversation I recently had with ChatGPT.
+<span class="rr--highlight">The following is an unedited conversation I recently had with ChatGPT.</span>

 **User:** I have 100 unique playing cards.